prajwalprajwalprajwal/angular/adev/src/content/tutorials/learn-angular/intro/README.md

 ## How to use this tutorial

-You'll need to have basic familiarity with HTML, CSS and JavaScript to understand Angular.
+You'll need to have basic familiarity with HTML, CSS/SAAS and JavaScript to understand Angular.

 Each step represents a concept in Angular.
 You can do one, or all of them.